-If you are a student that has been admitted to UWM as a foundation or dual student, then you must register for English for Academic Purposes (EAP) courses.
-If you are a fully admitted student, then we recommend that you take the EAP courses instead of the required general education English courses.
+If you are a student that has been admitted to UWM with full admission with an EAP placement hold or dual admission, then you may be required to register for English for Academic Purposes (EAP) courses.
+If you are a fully admitted student, then we recommend that you take the EAP courses instead of the general education requirement (GER) English courses.

 If you are an undergraduate student, you can register for EAP courses by completing the following steps: